jlogan-usgs/dem-differencing/README.md

 - `create_polygon_from_points`: Create shapefile from csv of points.
 Used to create clipping mask from x,y locations of measurements (for instance bathymetry points)
 - `clip_raster`: Clip a raster using a polygon shapefile
 - `raster_outline_to_polyshp`: Create a polygon shapefile from raster footprint.
-- `vertical_adjust_raster`: Adjust raster up or down.
+- `vertical_adjust_raster_uniform`: Adjust raster vertically, using a uniform adjustment value.
+Used for co-registration before differencing.
+- `vertical_adjust_raster_with_raster`: Adjust raster vertically, using a adjustment raster (such as an error trend surface).
 Used for co-registration before differencing.
 - `DEM_difference`: Difference two DEMs to create a DoD (DEM of difference)
 - `calculate_volume`: Calulate the volume of a DoD
 - `stable_area_stats`: Conduct zonal statistics on a DoD using polygons, and optionally write statistics to shapefile attribute table.
 Used to assess DoD in stable areas, for uncertainty calculations.